 With these tips in hand, you will have a clear set of guidelines to follow for revising your work.
 For additional revising help, you can always get a second set of eyes to catch any mistakes or make use of Smarthinking, the University’s tutoring service for students.

-Written by Dr. Brandi Megan Granett
+Dr. Brandi Megan Granett